 Apache Airflow has became de facto in the orchestration market, companies like it because of many reasons.
 It has a nice UI for task dependencies visualisation, parallel execution, task level retry mechanism, isolated logging, extendability; because of the open source community it comes already with multiple operators and on top of that companies can define their own operator as well.
 Are you ready to use it?
 Alright, only one thing remains – deployment.
 If our stack is already in Google Cloud then we can choose Cloud Composer as an option which is for sure an easy start.
 On AWS there is no Airflow as a Service so we have to deploy it ourselves which requires a bit more expertise.
 The two available cluster types on AWS are AWS ECS or Kubernetes.
 This post is going to show you a secure deployment concept on AWS ECS provided by Infinite Lambda.

 IaC (Infrastructure as Code) is one of the main principles we have to follow.
-In case of AWS it usually means Cloudformation.
+In the case of AWS, it usually means Cloudformation.
 The whole stack is split into 4 main layers.
-With this modularisation concept the development and the maintenance of the stack is easier, these layers are logically separated.
+With this modularisation concept, the development and the maintenance of the stack are easier, these layers are logically separated.
 E.g. if we are about to change something on the top layer, we can do it without deleting or making any modification on the layers below.

 As you can see at the top layer the Airflow Service can have multiple instances, thus we can deploy for example multiple environments.
 Different (DEV/TEST/UAT) environments are recommended to be deployed so a fully managed CI/CD pipeline can be defined on the top of this architecture as well for the DAG jobs.